What Collagen Taught Me About Leadership

 A Final Reflection

-Collagen reminds us that beauty—and leadership—are emergent properties of a healthy, flexible system.
-They require:
+Collagen reminds us that both beauty and leadership are emergent properties of a healthy, flexible system.

 Your leadership can be as resilient and springy as the healthiest skin.
 It just needs the right support.